-Application forms must be obtained from the Australian representative of the Fund, Mr L. T. Hinde, Reserve Bank of Australia, GPO Box 3947, Sydney, NSW 2001.
-These must be submitted to the Registrar by 24 July.
-Applications to the Secretary, The Nuffield Foundation Australian Advisory Committee, PO Box 783, Canberra City 2601.
-Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006. §Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006. †Application forms from Executive Officer, Australian Meal Research Committee, GPO Box 4129, Sydney 2001.
+^{}Application forms must be obtained from the Australian representative of the Fund, Mr L. T. Hinde, Reserve Bank of Australia, GPO Box 3947, Sydney, NSW 2001.
+These must be submitted to the Registrar by early August.

+[†]Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006.

+[§]Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.

+^{††}Application forms from Executive Officer, Australian Meat Research Committee, GPO Box 4129, Sydney 2001.

-Donor Value Year/s of Tenure Conditions Architecture ······································ The Associated Hardware Manufacturers Scholarship Up to \$1500 pa 1 year.
+Donor Value Year/s of Tenure Conditions Architecture The Associated Hardware Manufacturers Scholarship \$1500 pa or such other amount as the Dean may determine 1 year.
 Where a recipient is enrolled in a higher degree program and is making satisfactory progress the scholarship may be extended subject to the availability of funds.
 Applicants shall have qualified for the degree of Bachelor of Architecture with honours or Bachelor of Building with honours at the University of New South Wales and such graduates shall be of not more than five (5) years standing at the time of taking up the scholarship.
 Applications to Registrar by 31 October.
 Byera Hadley Travelling Scholarship Varies year to year Not more than 3 years Awarded to outstanding graduate of a school of architecture in New South Wales for a course of study or research, or other activity contributing to the advancement of architecture.
 Graduate must be an Australian citizen and award is eligible up to 3 years from graduation.
-The Lindsay Robertson Memorial Travel Award A maximum of \$1000 1 year Candidates should be Landscape Archi- tecture graduates of the University of New South Wales.
-The award is to undertake full- time graduate study or research in Land- scape Architecture at an approved over- seas university or other approved overseas institution.
+The Lindsay Robertson Memorial Travel Award A maximum of \$1000 1 year Candidates should be Landscape Architecture graduates of the University of New South Wales.
+The award is to undertake fulltime graduate study or research in Landscape Architecture at an approved overseas university or other approved overseas institution.
 Applications close 30 May.
-The Master Builders' Association of NSW \$500 (\$250 at commencement of each year) 2 years Applicants must be graduates who have enrolled in the Master of Science (Building) degree course Wightman/University Scholarship \$2000 pa 1 year Best final year student in BArch degree course Wormald International Scholarship \$4500 pa 1 year Applicants must be honours Architecture graduates of the University of New South Wales Arts, Commerce, Law Shell Scholarship in Arts Approximately \$4000 stg pa plus travelling expenses 2 years, sometimes 3 Applicants must be Australian citizens, under 25 years of age, with at least 5 years domicile in Australia and who are com- pleting a full-time course in law or a full-time honours course for Bachelor of Arts or Commerce.
+The Master Builders' Association of NSW \$500 2 years Applicants must be graduates who have enrolled in the Master of Science (Building) degree course Wightman/University Scholarship \$2000 pa 1 year Best final year student in BArch degree course proceeding to graduate study Arts, Commerce, Law Shell Scholarship in Arts Approximately 2 years, Applicants must be Australian citizens, sometimes 3 under 25 years of age, with at least 5 years domicile in Australia and who are completing a full-time course in law or a full-time honours course for Bachelor of Arts or Commerce.
 The successful candidate will attend a British university to pursue a higher degree.
-Applications close with the Regis- trar by 18 September.
-Australian Graduate Sc hool of Manageme ent Commonwealth Postgraduate Course Awards University Course Awards Living allowance of \$4620 pa.
-Other allowances may also be payable 2 years; normal duration of MBA or MPA degree course Applicants must be graduates or scholars who will graduate in current academic year and who have not previously held an Australian Commonwealth Postgraduate Award.
-Applications should reach the Registrar by 30 September but late applica- tions may be considered if lodged before 30 November.
+Applications close with the Registrar by 18 September.